TitirBiswas/TitirBiswas/README.md

 ## 🚀 About me
-I'm a UI Developer and absorbed with software and technologies.
+Frontend developer and B.tech undergraguate with Production Management from NIT Jalandhar .